abousquet/InterviewProject/README.txt

 It is suggested that you compile and run the project before attempting any of the tasks...
 It should allow you to type a password that will be sent to the server, returned from the server and printed.
-E.g. if my password is 'password', the program is
+E.g. if the client enters 'passwor d' into stdin, the server will return 'password', which will be printed on the c lient side.

 ********************************************************************************
 Here are the tasks to be completed :